bellarompon/portfolio-bellatrix/README.md

 **Developed using UiPath**

-RPA bots untuk mengautomasi proses penginputan data pada aplikasi ESPT (aplikasi perpajakan).
-Bot akan mengambil data dari excel menggunakan **excel activities**.
-Untuk semua proses pada aplikasi ESPT menggunakan berbagai activities dari **UI Automation Activities** seperti **click, check, type, get** dan lain sebagainya.
+RPA bot to automate the process of inputting data into the ESPT application (tax application).
+The bot will get data from Excel using **excel activities**.
+For all processes in the ESPT application, various activities from **UI Automation Activities** are used, such as **click, check, type, get**, etc.

 <br>